HansSchouten/OpenNature/README.md

 ## Copyright
 The images are submitted by FaunaMap users or obtained from public sources (for example the Flickr API with a `Public Domain Mark` and `Public Domain Dedication (CC0)` license filter).
-Changes on this repo are made automatically, so we cannot offer a 100% guarantee that all images are CC0.
-If you know any copyright infringements please create a ticket on this repo and we will take action as soon as possible.
+Changes on this repo are made automatically, so we cannot offer a full 100% guarantee that all images are in fact CC0.
+If you know about any copyright infringements please create a ticket on this repo and we will take action as soon as possible.